-According to Montero-Dorta & Prada (2009) and the redshift completeness of the SDSS, the WATCAT, as the FRICAT and FRIICAT, is statistically complete at level of ~90% in the optical band whereas this extremely low level of incompleteness is only due to a random loss of ~10% of the potential spectroscopic targets (see, e.g., Zehavi et al., 2002).
-Therefore there could be the chance of missing radio sources featuring extended radio emission below the $3\sigma$ threshold in FIRST images thus not able to resolve some diffuse emission.
+According to Montero-Dorta & Prada (2009) and the redshift completeness of the SDSS, the WATCAT, like the FRICAT and FRIICAT, is statistically complete at a level of ~90% in the optical band, whereas this extremely low level of incompleteness is only due to a random loss of ~10% of the potential spectroscopic targets (see, e.g., Zehavi et al. 2002).
+Therefore, there is the possibility that radio sources featuring extended radio emission below the 3σ threshold in the FIRST images were missed.

-On the other hand, to estimate the completeness of our catalog at radio frequencies, we re-scaled the luminosities of all sources in the z range between 0.05 and 0.09 computing their flux densities at 1.4 GHz and randomly assigning redshifts of sources in last z bin (see Fig. 2).
+On the other hand, to estimate the completeness of our catalog at radio frequencies, we re-scaled the luminosities of all sources in the z range between 0.05 and 0.09 computing their flux densities at 1.4 GHz and randomly assigning redshifts of sources in the last z bin (see Fig. 2).
 Re-scaled flux densities all lie above the NVSS threshold.
-Then we also verified that the number of sources in the last z bin is consistent with the expected number extrapolated from the $N \propto z^3$ scenario normalized to the first 4 z bins.
-We found a good agreement as shown in Fig. 2.
+We also verified that the number of sources in the last z bin is consistent with the expected number extrapolated from the $N \propto z^3$ scenario normalized to the first four z bins.
+We found a good agreement, as shown in Fig. 2.
 Consequently, we can assert that our sample is statistically complete in the radio band within the z range considered in our selection.
+We measured the jet sidedness values for our sample, finding a value that is generally close to unity (as remarked in O'Donoghue et al. 1993) consistent with previous literature results.

-Finally we note that the BH12 catalog includes sources having the NVSS flux density at 1.4 GHz larger than 5 mJy while our selection is mainly based on the surface brightness distribution of FIRST images.
+Finally, we note that the BH12 catalog includes sources whose NVSS flux density at 1.4 GHz is higher than 5 mJy, while our selection is mainly based on the surface brightness distribution of FIRST images.